FAQ:

 Do I have to live in the Pacific Northwest to apply?

 No!
-Deaf Spotlight will select 4 award winners: at least 1 from the Pacific Northwest, and at least 1 from other states or U.S. territories.
+The 5 award winners will be selected: at least 1 from the Pacific Northwest, at least 1 from California and at least 1 from other states or U.S. territories.

 Pacific Northwest Eligibility: Applicants who currently live in Washington, Oregon, or Idaho, and have resided there for at least two years prior to the application deadline.